 If no more than 4 people will be painting (6-8 if you are using very small canvases), the easiest way to have paint on hand is to purchase this huge set of small tubes of acrylic paint in many colors, which should eliminate the extra step of listing and locating the individual colors needed for each episode.
 If you are hosting a larger gathering – more than 4-6 people- you’ll want to go ahead and purchase full-size tubes of each color of paint listed in the beginning of the episode.

 I STRONGLY RECOMMEND: Liquitex Basics paint.
 There are cheaper acrylic paints, but- listen- paint quality REALLY matters.
 If there is one place you should not cut corners on this party, it’s this one.
 Cheaper paint tends to be watery, translucent, and not well pigmented.
-Liquitex Basics is very good paint at an affordable price that will help create paintings your guests can be proud of.
-Just trust me, paint can make the difference between this being a fun project and a group-disappointment.
+Liquitex Basics is the most affordable paint that can help your guests create paintings they can be proud of.
+Just trust me, paint quality can make the difference between this being a fun project and a group-disappointment.
 For best results, get some or all of the colors in Liquitex Professional Heavy Body Acrylic Paint.

 NOTE: if you can’t find the exact color specified in an episode in the Liquitex Basics color palette, you can trying checking if Golden brand paints have that color, or you can google “color substitution for <paint color name>”.
 As paints have become more non-toxic, certain pigments have been retired and replaced with modern, safer pigments- and in many cases color names were changed to reflect that the color is no longer quite the same as the color it replaced.
 If you can’t find a color Bob recommends, buy the closest color available.

-Bob Ross advised against painting on canvas boards (essentially, canvas stretched over cardboard- but Bob never had to organize an event for multiple amateur painters in a space that needed to be free from paint stains at the end of the day!
+Bob Ross advised against painting on canvas boards (essentially, canvas stretched over cardboard) but Bob never had to organize an event for multiple amateur painters in a space that needed to be free from paint stains at the end of the day!
 For tabletop, easel-less painting, I find canvas boards easier to work with than stretched canvas.
 You can get 24 of these bad boys for under $20 on Amazon.

 PRO TIP: Have some masking tape or painters tape on hand for securing canvas boards to the table.
-Kids especially will do a little better if you either 1. tape down, or 2, add a few loops of tape to the back of their canvas, so it won’t slide around on the table as they paint.
+Kids in particular will handle this project a little better if you either 1. tape down their canvas, or 2, add a few loops of tape to the back of their canvas, so it won’t slide around on the table as they paint.

 A bundle of brushes in various sizes is super helpful.
 There should be enough brushes for each artist to have one of each type of brush.
 If you need to host this party on a budget, DON’T pick brushes (or paint) as the items you buy the cheapest-possible versions of.
 Brush quality, like paint quality, will have a huge impact on the final painting- and thus, on party-goer’s impression of their experience.
 Beg, borrow, and invest in the best brushes you can- and make sure they get thoroughly washed after the party so they’ll be in great shape for your next project.